sola-st/Treefix/README.md

-# L3: LLMs Based LExecution
+# Treefix: Enabling Execution with a Tree of Prefixes

-This repository contains the implementation of L3.
+This repository contains the implementation of Treefix.

 ## Getting Started Guide